alen001/netflix-data-analysis/README.md

-# netflix-data-analysis
+# Netflix Data Analysis
- Analysing data downloaded from netflix account.
-In
+ Analysing data downloaded from netflix account using pandas and matplotlib.
+In this python notebook *viewing activity of a specific netflix program* and *Netflix usage during covid times* are visualised.